Look at this stuff – isn’t it neat? Wouldn’t you think my collection’s complete? Wouldn’t you think I’m the girl… the girl who has everything?

 Application & Wear-Time: Both Maleficent and Ursula wore well throughout the day when worn overtop a lip liner.
 I didn’t find that either shade transferred or dried out my lips.
 However, as mentioned above, the shade Ursula did take some building to reach full opacity on the lips.

-Bad or Rad: Overall, I think the Villains lipsticks were worth the money given the product packaging and the quality of the lipsticks.
+Bad or Rad: Overall, I think the Villains lipsticks were worth the money given that the product packaging and the quality of the lipsticks.

 Final Thoughts on the ColourPop x Disney Villains Collection